Size: 7/8 x 1 inch

 Material: Sterling silver

 This unique medal shows St Julian the Hospitaller helping people in a boat.
-The reverse the Greek Catholic church of “St Julian the Poor” in Paris which was built during the 13th century.
+The reverse shows the Greek Catholic church of “St Julian the Poor” in Paris which was built during the 13th century.

 St Julian’s legend says that he was a wealthy nobleman who enjoyed hunting.
 On day in the woods a stag predicted to him that he would eventually kill his parents.
 Julian immediately took his wife and moved far away.
 Eventually his parents discovered him and came to visit while Julian was away.
 Julian’s wife gave his parents their bedroom, and when Julian came home and saw a couple in his bed, he assumed his wife was with another man and killed them both.